itsjoshuagraves/digitalgarden/content/log/2023-09-12/index.md

   - /2023-09-12
 ---

-We had a friend over for an introvert art night, basically we whittled time away working on art projects individually.
+I had a friend over for an introvert art night, basically we whittled time away working on art projects individually.
 I'd long been considering which collection of Poe's work I should get, but the editions I've seen are shiny and have terrible line length and typesetting.
 Yes, I am that kind of person.
 What good is a book if it's difficult to read?

 So, having no desire to do physical art, I turned to the world of static site generators.
 Much like what you see here, I cooked up another and went about collecting Poe's works.